johnkerl/miller/docs6b/docs/reference-dsl-variables.md

 asserting_string
 </pre>

-See :doc:`data-cleaning-examples` for examples of how to use these.
+See [Data-cleaning Examples](data-cleaning-examples.md) for examples of how to use these.

 Type-declarations for local variables, function parameter, and function return values ...............................................................................................